Parallel computations for Metropolis Markov chains with Picard maps: Sampling algorithms based on Picard maps

-Assume we seek to simulate $N$ steps of the Markov chain defined in \eqref{eq: 1}, $(X_0,\dots,X_N)$, using $K\le N$ independent processors.
-In the classical Picard algorithm, one updates the first $K$ steps, $(X_1,\dots,X_K)$, with the Picard recursion until a stopping criterion is met, then proceeds with the next $K$ ones, $(X_{K+1},\dots,X_{2K})$, and so on until reaching $X_N$.
-Under Assumption~\ref{ass: picard recursion constant}, instead, one can monitor the coordinates that have already reached their fixed point while the algorithm runs, and avoid wasting computational power in updating them further, directly allocating available processors to subsequent coordinates.
+As above, assume we seek to simulate $N$ steps of the Markov chain defined in \eqref{eq: 1}, $(X_0,\dots,X_N)$, using $K\le N$ independent processors.
+In the classical Picard algorithm, one updates the first $K$ steps, $(X_1,\dots,X_K)$, with the Picard recursion in \eqref{eq: picard recursion 0} until a stopping criterion is met, then proceeds with the next $K$ ones, $(X_{K+1},\dots,X_{2K})$, and so on until reaching $X_N$.
+See Algorithm~\ref{alg: PA} for the associated pseudocode in the case of piecewise constant maps.

+Alternatively, one can monitor the coordinates that have already reached their fixed point while the algorithm runs, and avoid wasting computational power in updating them further, directly allocating available processors to subsequent coordinates.
 This leads to the following \emph{Online Picard algorithm}: given a sequence of noise $W=(W_0,W_1,\dots)\in \cW^{\infty}$ and initialization $X^{(0)} \in \cX^{\infty}$, define the $j$-th parallel recursion of the Online Picard algorithm mapping $X^{(j)}\in\cX^{\infty}$ to $X^{(j+1)}\in\cX^{\infty}$ as

 where $L^{(0)}= 0$, $U^{(j)} = L^{(j)} + K$ and

 where the equivalence of the formulations above follows from \eqref{eq: picard recursion 0}.